timothycoy/bellhops-styleguide-generator/README.md

 * `react-docgen` generation and asset distribution moved to custom webpack plugins
 * Fixed a bug where using input text boxes and typing into them will shift focus to the search box
 * Improved highlighting performance - extremely large guides should not take forever to render
+* Config file can now be an exported object, allowing for more dynamic configuration

 See `HISTORY.md` for future update info